Jestfer/fizzbuzz/README.md

-# FizzBuzz done by Noel, Josue and Carlos
+# FizzBuzz by Noel, Josue and Carlos